siddhartha-gadgil/DeptWeb/_seminars/2023/2023-09-22-v-sathish-kumar.md

 parabolic Verma modules when restricted to certain subalgebras of
 $\mathfrak h$.
 These include fixed point subalgebras of $\mathfrak h$ under subgroups of diagram automorphisms of $\mathfrak g$.
-This is joint work with K.N.Raghavan, R.Venkatesh and S.Viswanath.
+This is joint work with K.N.
+Raghavan, R. Venkatesh and S. Viswanath.